-Site Macroinvertebrate fauna
+Cito Macroinvertebrate fauna

-Sile Taxa numbers MCI value
+Site Taxa numbers MCI value

-U 23 125
+U 26 110

-D1 24 128
+D1 24 113

-D2 26 118
+D2 26 112

-Table 14 Biomonitoring results from the survey of 3 February 2014 during a period of moderately low flow conditions, in late summer.
-MCI scores significantly higher than those predicted for the mid-reaches of a developed catchment, were recorded at all three sites.
-The moderate range of these scores, with no significant downstream decrease in scores, combined with the similarity in macroinvertebrate communities' compositions were indicative of no recent impacts of the Kaponga oxidation ponds system's discharge on the macroinvertebrate fauna of the surveyed reach of the Kaupokonui River.
+Moderate, but typical, macroinvertebrate community richnesses were found in the Kaupokonui River upstream and downstream of the oxidation pond system's effluent discharge, and very similar to those recorded by the previous summer's survey.
+This was coincident with patchy substrate periphyton mats and filamentous algal cover, at these sites during a period of very low flow conditions, in late summer.
+MCI scores similar to those predicted for the mid-reaches of a developed catchment, were recorded at all three sites.
+The very narrow range of these scores, with no downstream decreases in scores, combined with the similarity in macroinvertebrate communities' compositions were indicative of no recent impacts of the Kaponga oxidation ponds system's discharge on the macroinvertebrate fauna of the surveyed reach of the

+Kaupokonui River.
 The absence of heterotrophic growths on the river's substrate was further confirmation of no impacts of the discharge on the biological communities of the river.